Building a successful edtech program is much like building a ladder. Before you can climb that ladder, you need to have four stable legs. They are:

 - Professional Development: $133/year per student

 There’s an old adage that reads, “If you can’t measure it, you can’t manage it.”
-Representing 25% of the annual spend for most schools’ technology budgets, software and digital content represents an area that, for the most part, school officials have been traditionally unable to measure if resources are used, and exactly how much they’re used, if at all.
-As industry reports show, logging into an ELA or Math platform is meaningless if the student doesn’t actually “use” it.
-Reliance on “engagements”, “hits” or “click-throughs” as many companies have tried, fails to give edtech leaders the data they need to measure fidelity of their efforts.
+Representing 25% of the annual spend for most schools’ technology and curriculum budgets, software and digital content represents an area that, for the most part, school officials have been traditionally unable to measure if resources are used, and exactly how much they’re used, if at all.
+But mere reliance on “engagements”, “hits” or “click-throughs” as many companies have tried, fails to give edtech leaders the data they need to measure fidelity of their efforts.